 If you are just getting started with web hosting, you will likely hear about cPanel at some point, but what is it?
 In short, cPanel is a control panel for your hosting account.
 When you think about hosting, even if you are not too familiar with how to use a hosting web server, the control panel is what you see and how you access all the server features.

-To get started using cPanel, you’ll first need to purchase the appropriate hosting package and choose Linux as your operating system.
-For more assistance with account types, check out: New Account Sign Up v2.
+To start using cPanel, you’ll first need to purchase the appropriate hosting package and choose Linux as your operating system.
+For more assistance with account types, please check out the following article.

 Once you have ordered your hosting package, you will have two ways to log in and access your cPanel features.
 Continue reading for more information about accessing cPanel.

-Since cPanel has a lot of ins-and-outs to cover, we have assembled a detailed guide explaining the necessary steps to logging in here: How to Log into cPanel.
+Since cPanel has a lot of ins and outs to cover, we have assembled a detailed guide explaining the necessary steps to logging in here.
+See the following article.

 Want to log in now to cPanel?
 Take me there!

-If you have used cPanel before, you may already be familiar with the different features that come with each type of cPanel installation.
-If not, no worries, we have you covered on the basics in the rest of this guide.
+If you have used cPanel before, you may already be familiar with the different features of each type of cPanel installation.
+If not, no worries.
+We have you covered on the basics in the rest of this guide.

 HostGator is ready to help the users of cPanel by creating helpful Tutorial videos to guide new users and those familiar with the platform.
 Aside from the steps provided below and the link to Learn cPanel, you can now visually follow the steps with what you need to accomplish with cPanel.

-See the list of the videos by HostGator in this link: HostGator cPanel Video Tutorials.
+See the list of the videos by HostGator in the following article.

 Let’s break down the important stuff.

-Files - This popular area will allow you to access all your files, including webpage files, images, FTP accounts, and the data associated with those.
+This popular area will allow you to access all your files, including webpage files, images, FTP accounts, and associated data.

-Databases - This is where you can manage your database content, features, and users.
-Think of Databases as large spreadsheets that are tracking information for your website.
+This section is where you can manage your database content, features, and users.
+Think of Databases as large spreadsheets that track information for your website.

-Domains - This more common area is where you go to manage domains, sub-domains, and DNS.
+This is a known section where you go to manage domains, sub-domains, and DNS records.

-Metrics - This is where you can review the performance numbers associated with your site and server, such as bandwidth, errors, and visitors statistics.
+This is where you can review the performance numbers associated with your site and server, such as bandwidth, errors, and visitor statistics.

-Software - For more advanced users, or developers, this area will help provide more in-depth tools regarding PHP, Ruby, and Perl.
-If you are unfamiliar with these, no worries, you won’t need these items to get started.
+For more advanced users or developers, this area will help provide more in-depth tools regarding PHP, Ruby, and Perl.
+If you are unfamiliar with these, no worries; you won’t need these items to get started.

-Advanced - Just like software, this section is for more advanced users or developers but still Advanced features of your server, such as Cron jobs, Apache Handlers, and more error pages.
+Just like the Software section, the Advanced section is for more advanced users or developers but still Advanced features of your server, such as Cron jobs, Apache Handlers, and more error pages.

-Preferences - Here, you can edit the look, feel, and specifics of your cPanel dashboard to better suit your needs.
+Preferences - In this section, you can edit the look, feel, and specifics of your cPanel dashboard to better suit your needs.

-Softaculous Installer- This area lists the scripts like WordPress, Joomla, Magento, etc., which you can use for website development.
+This area lists the scripts or CMS, such as WordPress, Joomla, Magento, etc., which you can use for website development.

-Statics- Sometimes separated, the statistical data will provide the overall # of features you are utilizing and the data.
-For example, here, you will see the number of the email address you have created, the number of Databases and the total amount of usage they contain, and the number of domain/subdomains you have added to the cPanel, and more.
+Sometimes separated, the statistical data will provide the overall number of features and resources you utilize.
+For example, you will see the number of email addresses you have created, the number of databases and the total usage they contain, the number of domains/subdomains you have added to the cPanel, and more.

-General Information - Will provide the unique information needed to identify and link to your server, such as your current user name, IP address, nameservers, and so much more.
+This section will provide unique information needed to identify and link to your server, such as your current user name, IP address, name servers, and so much more.

 cPanel is the core area where you will begin to identify all the things needed to make your project successful.
 From development to maintenance and security to troubleshooting, it’s all done from within your cPanel dashboard.
 The layout is designed to create the least amount of steps along the path to success.

 Yes!
-Our Support Agents are always available to assist you via phone or chat should you need assistance with your cPanel.
-Just reach out to us via phone or Live Chat so we can help you.
+Our Support agents are always available to assist you should you need assistance with your cPanel.
+Just reach out to us via phone or chat so we can help you.

 Although it is not necessary or standard on all HostGator hosting servers, cPanel is the industry standard and comes installed on most packages.

-This is not applicable for Shared hosting as it allows only one cPanel per one user.
+This is not applicable for Shared hosting as it allows only one cPanel per user.
 However, WHM gives the option to create multiple cPanels.
-To learn more about creating a new user in WHM, please check out this article: How Do I Create a cPanel Account?.
+Please check out the following article to learn more about creating a new user in WHM.

 Yes!
-To understand more about how to back up your cPanel, check out this article here: How to Generate & Download a Website Backup.
+To understand more about how to back up your cPanel, check out the following article:

-Although free on shared accounts, cPanel's price starts at $15 a month with another hosting.
+Although free on shared accounts, cPanel's price starts at $15 monthly with another hosting.

-Now that you know a little more about cPanel and its core functions, you should be able to walk into your server environment ready to get started confidently.
+Now that you know a little more about cPanel and its core functions, you should be able to walk into your server environment, ready to get started confidently.
 If not, that is fine.
 We have plenty of information for you to dive deeper into cPanel, should you desire.
-For more information, check out: Learn cPanel.
+For more information, please visit the following article.